ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

 -------------------------------------

 Testing tango devices and systems can be a challenging task.
-One of the most common problems is to verify that in the SUT certain events happens and that they happen in the right order.
+One of the most common problems is to verify that in the SUT certain events and that they happen in the right order.
 This is particularly true when you are dealing with integration tests, where you have multiple devices and potentially multiple sub-systems that interact with each other.
-To address that challenge, in :py:mod:`ska_tango_testing.integration` we provide a set of (relatively simple) tools to help you with that.
+To address that challenge, in :py:mod:`ska_tango_testing.integration` we provide a set of tools to help you with that.

 The main tool is a class called :py:class:`~ska_tango_testing.integration.TangoEventTracer` that permits you to:

 - subscribe to change events on Tango devices attributes;
-- automatically collect the events in background, and store them in a thread-safe way;
+- automatically collect the events in background, and store them, handling them in a thread-safe way;
 - query them, using a predicate to filter the events you are interested in and a timeout mechanism to eventually wait for them to happen if they are not already there;
-- make assertions over them, with the support of the assertion library `assertpy <https://assertpy.github.io/index.html>`_ and some additional assertions methods provided by :py:mod:`ska_tango_testing.integration.assertions`.
+- make assertions over them, with the support of the customizable assertion library
+  `assertpy <https://assertpy.github.io/index.html>`_ and some additional assertions methods provided by :py:mod:`ska_tango_testing.integration.assertions`.